Never forget to measure your design quality

 Have you ever thought why we love to navigate through the mobile apps that do not clutter the designs for us?
 Simply because of their quality of designs as the navigation gets simpler for the users.
 When it comes to the design, the list of specifications to keep into the mind gets bigger and bigger for the designers.

 Mobile apps are expected to be clear.
 And the ease of navigation forms an important point too.
-Having an intuitive interface is always in the benefit of the designer as more and more users would like to navigate through such mobile applications.
+Having an intuitive interface, coupled with decent animations in a mobile app is always for the benefit of the designer as more and more users would like to navigate through such mobile applications.

 The design could be such that it could guide users through the app and doesn’t make it a task for them to find the next step.
 For being able to design such interfaces that could prove to be one favorite to the users, follow the below-mentioned guidelines.

-Interaction rate: Interaction rate sums up the number of customers that companies are engaging with through in-app actions including mobile surveys, messages and more.
+Interaction rate: The interaction rate sums up the number of customers that companies are engaging with through in-app actions including mobile surveys, messages and more.

 Engagement rate is the average number of the users who take the intended actions companies send them.